magpiemodel/magpiemodel.github.io/_tutorials/t08_SpatialOutputAnalysis.md

 ![Panoply download](../assets/img/t08_output_data.png)

-Select the file 'cell.land_0.5.nc' and press _open_.
+Select the file 'cell.land_0.5.nc' and press _open_. 'cell.land_0.5.nc' includes a spatially explicit time-series of the land area (Mha) covered by the different land-types (cropland, pasture, etc.) per 0.5 degree grid cell.
 We now see a window that lists all information that is stored in this file, including the names and the type of data that are available.
+We can also look at the panel on the right-hand side to see some meta data, e.g. the _units_.

 ![Panoply download](../assets/img/t08_view_data.png)